-Thesis Proposal Presentation: Friday January 12, 2018 @ 2:30
+Thesis Proposal Presentation: Monday January 14, 2019, 1:30 pm

 You will give a 5-minute presentation on your thesis proposal and preliminary findings to the assembled class and faculty.
-A maximum of 5 projections will be used for each presentation.
+A maximum of 5 slides will be used for each presentation.
 Preparing well for this presentation will help focus your thesis!

-REPORT 2: Due to your supervisor(s) on Monday, February 5, 2018.
+REPORT 2: Due to your supervisor(s) on Monday, February 11, 2019.
 This report should be approaching a rough draft of the entire thesis.
 It should include:

-- An improved Introduction to provide a more accurate articulation of the problem, previous work and significance of your work in this context. - Methods: Describe in detail the methodology (theory, experimental, numerical, and field techniques) used for your work. - Preliminary Results: Present your preliminary results. - Discussion: Discuss any interpretations arising from your methods and results thus far, leading to preliminary conclusions. - In a separate one page document, outline a reasonable plan for completing your project!
+- An improved Introduction to provide a more accurate articulation of the problem, previous work and significance of your work in this context. - Methods: Describe in detail the methodology (theory, experimental, numerical, and field techniques) used for your work. - Preliminary Results: Present your preliminary results. - Discussion: Discuss any interpretations arising from your methods and results thus far, leading to preliminary conclusions.

+• In a separate one-page document, outline a reasonable plan for completing your project!